CSCfi/csc-user-guide/docs/apps/snap.md

 ### Java memory settings
 __By default SNAP/8.0 in Puhti uses only up to 2 Gb memory for Java.__ To increase this, add `-J-xmx10G` or similar setting to `snap` or `gpt` command. `-J-xmx10G` extends the Java maximum memory to 10Gb.
 Adjust this according to your needs and job memory reservation.
 Compared to your job memory reservation use for Java a few Gb less.

-### Using SNAP with Graphical User Interface (GUI)

-#### Using Puhti web interface
+### Using SNAP with Graphical User Interface (GUI) via Puhti web interface

 This is the new recommended way.

 1. Log in to [Puhti web interface](https://puhti.csc.fi).
 [Puhti web interface documentation](../computing/webinterface/desktop.md).
-2. Start SNAP with Apps -> Desktop, choose Desktop: 'None' and App: 'SNAP'.
+2. Start SNAP with Apps -> Desktop, choose Desktop: 'None' and App: 'SNAP'

-#### Alternative (old) use of SNAP GUI with NoMachine

-If you have connected with [NoMachine](nomachine.md) or have X11 enabled on your SSH connection, you can launch a graphical user interface on an interactive batch job session
+3. The SNAP GUI is started automatically when the Desktop is launched.
+To launch SNAP alternatively from the command line, use:
 ```
-sinteractive -i
 source snap_add_userdir $TMPDIR
 snap -J-xmx10G
 ```

 ### Using SNAP with Graph Processing Tool (gpt) command